PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.

 Teaching Ratios: Lecturer to student ratio is 1:9

-The module will be partly delivered online.
-As such, students must be able to ensure internet connectivity.
-AOI will not be held responsible for internet failure or that of poor signal, so if you lose connectivity, you will only be able to watch the replay.
-You will not be given a replacement code.
+This course will mostly be delivered via a face to face teaching practicum in the UK.
+Students will also be made a part of the online community via Facebook where Facebook LIVE drop-ins will take place for questions.
+Because this module will be partly delivered online, students must be able to ensure internet connectivity.
+AOI will not be held responsible for internet failure or that of poor signal, so if you lose connectivity, you will only be able to watch the replay of any live events that occur.

-Those who successfully complete this module (and thus the Level II Pathway) will be awarded a digital AOI Certificate of Completion.
-Students who go on to complete ALL modules of Level II successfully, will be issued with a Osteopathic Approach to the Canine Patient – Level II – Certificate from the European School of Osteopathy.
+Those who successfully complete this module will be awarded a digital AOI Certificate of Completion.
+Students who go on to complete ALL compulsory modules of Level II successfully, will be issued with a Level II Diploma in Functional Osteopathy for the Canine Patient validated by European School of Osteopathy.

 Practical session requirements: